Estrella Insurance vs Renegade Insurance: A Look at The Better Choice for Agents

 Insurance is a dynamic industry, and it is recently being injected with technological advancements.
 There are several insurance business models that agents can use to grow professionally.
 However, with an industry that changes as rapidly as insurance, choosing the right fit for you is crucial.

-Estrella Insurance Franchise and Renegade Insurance offer vastly different offerings with some overlaps.
+Estrella Insurance Franchise and Renegade Insurance (formerly Covered by SAGE) offer vastly different offerings with some overlaps.
 While Estrella Insurance franchise is an established name with over 35 years of experience in the industry, Renegade Insurance is a relative newcomer that is looking to change the status quo using plug-and-play technology in insurance.

 So, which is the better fit for you?
 Read on to find out!

 In this blog